micahpaul/micahpaul.github.io/xmas2022/readme.md

 * **MELCHIZEDEK (8)**: Writing in cursive
 * **MADELYNNE (7)**: Starting 1st Grade

-For more pictures and updates about our lives, point a web browser to linktr.ee/mhawks
+For more pictures and updates about our lives, point a web browser to [linktr.ee/mhawks](linktr.ee/mhawks).

 We love you all and are grateful for how you've touched our lives.
 Until next time, we remain your affectionate correspondents,

 The M. Hawkinsons

-Romans 5:6  - For while we were still helpless, at the right time Christ died for the ungodly.

 ---